Sapd/HeadsetControl/README.md

 ## Supported Headsets

-- Corsair Void (Every version*, regardless wether Pro or Wired)
+- Corsair Void (Every version*, regardless whether Pro or Wired)
   - Sidetone, Battery (for Wireless), LED on/off, Notification Sound
 - Logitech G430
   - No support in current version (Last working on macOS in commit 41be99379f)